 The quasiparticles and the usual elementary particles have both similarities and key differences.
 Like normal particles, quasiparticles can be confined in space and maintain their localization in motion; they can interact with both particles and other quasiparticles.
 In contrast, quasiparticles cannot exist outside of a medium, whose elementary excitations are essential for their existence.

 Quasiparticles are studied in connection with modern solid-state physics and nuclear physics because they play a significant role in determining the properties of matter.
 However, that all particles may really be disturbances in some original medium.

 Quasiparticle can be divided into two classes by their internal structure: single-particle excitations (electron-hole) and collective excitations, i.e. sets of equal components (e.g. exciton, plasmon, etc.).

 Measurement of Quasiparticles

 An experimental technique for measuring quasiparticles is Raman spectroscopy: the sample is exposed to laser light from which a small part of inelastic scattering.
 The laser light photons can give off energy to produce a quasiparticle or take the energy from an already existing one.
 In the Raman spectra, processes can be linked to Stokes (creation of quasiparticle) and Anti-Stoke Peaks.

 Examples of quasiparticles include a phonon, plasmon, exciton, hole, and magnon.
 There also more complex quasiparticles representing combinations of the above examples.
-The two types of quasiparticles consist in one system have similar values of energy and momentum, they hybridize quasiparticles with the formation of two new quasiparticles, each having certain characteristics of the two original quasiparticles.
-Examples of these quasiparticles are; photon mixed with an exciton or an optical phonon results in the formation of polaritons and mixing a photon with a magnon results in the formation of photomagnons.
+The two types of quasiparticles consist in one system that has similar values of energy and momentum, they hybridize quasiparticles with the formation of two new quasiparticles, each having certain characteristics of the two original quasiparticles.
+Examples of these quasiparticles are; photon mixed with an exciton or an optical phonon results in the formation of polaritons and mixing a photon with magnon results in the formation of photomagnons.